Crane1195/DIYB0XX/Detachable Cable/README.md

 Here you will find all the information needed to make a detachable cable for a custom Gamecube controller/fightstick.

-If you have any questions regarding the process, feel free to message me on Discord @Crane#1195, or join my Discord server here https://craneslab.xyz/discord
+If you have any questions regarding the process, feel free to ask in my Discord server here https://craneslab.xyz/discord

 GCC stands for GameCube Controller.
 I will use this acryonym a lot.